Open Call: Artist Residency in Florence for Two Roma Contemporary Artists in 2022

-The residencies will take place in 2021 (between May and September), and the selected artists will be provided with a guest room in the Villa Romana for a period of two months.
+In the first half of 2022 (February to July), the selected 2 artists will be provided with a guest room in the Villa Romana for a period of 1 month.

-The selected artists will receive a monthly stipend in the amount of 1000 Euros.
-Travel expenses are also covered.
+Each selected artist receives a monthly scholarship in the amount of 1000 Euro;

 Visual artists with self-declared Roma identity, whose work provides a special contribution to contemporary art production.

-We do not require a special description of the planned project.
+We do not demand a special description of the planned project.

 About Villa Romana and ERIAC

-The Villa Romana is a site of contemporary artistic production and of international exchange.
-Founded in 1905 by artists and patrons, it still operates as a non-profit association.
-Every year, it hosts the current Villa Romana award winners, as well as international guest artists.
-With exhibitions and a wide range of events, Villa Romana strives to promote interaction between artists and the public, to expand its international network, and to provide insight and communication with the cultures of the Mediterranean region.
+The Villa Romana is a place of contemporary artistic production and of international exchange.
+Founded in 1905 by artists and patrons, it still works as a non-profit association.
+Every year it hosts the current Villa Romana award winners as well as international guest artists.
+With exhibitions and a wide range of events, Villa Romana strives to interact with artists and the public, expand its international network and promoting communication with the cultures of the Mediterranean area. www.villaromana.org

 ERIAC was officially established on 07 June 2017, in Berlin, Germany.
 The Institute is a joint initiative of the Council of Europe (CoE), the Open Society Foundations (OSF), and the Roma Leaders’ initiative – the Alliance for the European Roma Institute.
 ERIAC has a unique mandate as the first transnational organization for the recognition of Roma arts and culture.
 The Institute functions as a transnational creative hub, supporting the exchange of creative ideas across borders, cultural domains, and Romani identities.
 ERIAC highlights the numerous and multifaceted Romani contributions to European culture, talent, success, and achievement, as well as documenting the historical experiences of Romani people across Europe. www.eriac.org